 Are the Best and Most Impactful Years of My Life Behind Me?

-Eight years ago, in 2009, I was on top of the world!
-I got married at age 48, after a life of happy single adulthood.
-I loved my career as one of the pastors at a large church near Pittsburgh.
-And I even graduated from seminary that same year.
+In 2009, I was on top of the world!
+I got married at 48 after a happy life as a single adult.
+I loved my career as one of the pastors at a large church near Pittsburgh, and I even graduated from seminary that same year.
 I was on a personal and professional mountaintop.

-It began with classic symptoms of heart attack and stroke, including a multi-day hospital stay, although diagnostic medical tests showed nothing abnormal.
-(For how God turned this trial into triumph, click here.)
+It began with the classic symptoms of a heart attack and stroke, including a multi-day hospital stay, even though diagnostic tests showed nothing abnormal.
+(Read how God turned this trial into triumph.)

-I actually wondered sometimes if I was going crazy.
+I sometimes wondered if I was going crazy.

-In 2013, I sensed God changing the direction of my divine calling.
+In 2013, I sensed God changing the direction of my Christian calling.
 So I resigned my position as a pastor and began a new career as a Christian life coach.
 I had been coaching all my life anyway, and more and more people sought me out for that.
-So I earned the official certification and started a Christian coaching business/ministry, with a specialty of helping people find and fulfill their divine calling.
+So I earned the certification and started a Christian coaching ministry, specializing in helping people find and fulfill their Christian calling.

-Now, four years later, that is still a wonderful ride!
+Now, many years later, that is still a wonderful ride!

 But honestly, it has not been easy.
 Some doors did open.
-Many clients, workshop attendees, and blog recipients told me how God has worked through my coaching to change their lives.
-But the growth has been slow and difficult, not explosive like when I was a pastor.
+Many clients, workshop attendees, and blog recipients told me how God worked through my coaching to change their lives.
+But the growth was slow and difficult, not explosive like when I was a pastor.

-And frankly, going from leading and influencing hundreds of people in a local church to coaching and leading small groups and individuals from home and small classrooms hit my ego big-time.
+And frankly, going from leading and influencing hundreds of people in a local church to coaching and leading small groups and individuals from home and in small classrooms hurt my ego.

-I really wondered if my best years of ministry, not to mention my physical strength after the health crisis, were behind me.
+I often wondered if the best years of my ministry, and of my physical strength after the health crisis, were behind me.

-Was it just going to be downhill from now until I went home to be with God?
+Was my life and calling on a downhill plunge until I went home to be with God?

 In 2015, four years into my long struggle, I read Tony Stoltzfus’ book, The Calling Journey.

-And I discovered that not only are Life Calling Valleys NORMAL, they’re ESSENTIAL PREPARATION for the best years yet to come!
+I discovered that not only are Christian Calling Valleys normal—they’re essential preparation for the best years to come!

-In fact, God uses THREE multi-year Life Calling Valleys to sharpen and develop the “sweet spot” of life calling and personal identity.
+In fact, God uses three multi-year Christian Calling Valleys to sharpen and develop the “sweet spot” of Christian calling and personal identity.

 “There is a time for everything, and a season for every activity under the heavens.”
 (Ecclesiastes 3:1)